Coal dust management

 - TSP—total suspended particulates.

-- PM10—particles not more than 10 microns in diameter (1 micron = one-millionth of a metre).
+- PM10—particles less than 10 microns in diameter (1 micron = one-millionth of a metre).